Chouhartem/cryptpad-blog/posts/Most-Secure-CryptPad-Usage.md

 CryptPad and hide your IP address.
-* A burner account that is only used for specific high-risk actions such as working on a small set of documents or publishing sensitive information to prevent the possibility of linking IP addresses of colaborating people.
+* A burner account that is only used for specific high-risk actions such as working on a small set of documents or publishing sensitive information to prevent the possibility of linking IP addresses of collaborating people.
 * [Tails](https://tails.boum.org/) for leaving no traces on your local device.

 ## 💡 Other Tools